• Skip to primary navigation

 • No warranty

-• Not for adults meaning you’ll need to buy another one in the future
+• Not for adults, meaning you’ll need to buy another one in the future

-Ashthorpe 5-piece kit is ideal for young drummers between ages 2 to 12 years.
-The drums are sturdy enough to withstand frequent bashings, and they have quality sounds that can rival most adult drum kits.
 Its shells are made from genuine poplar wood that enhances the acoustic nature of the set.
 The triple-flanged hoops aid the resonance produced by the drums.
-There are several finishes from which to choose, and each is as aesthetically pleasing as the other.

-Alesis Nitro – Ex-Best for Beginners
+Alesis Nitro – Ex-Best For Beginners

 Alesis Nitro